FamousArchives/famous-react/API.md

 ## Animation functions

-Animations modules will be functions that take arguments to produce famous Transitionables.
+Animation modules will be functions that take arguments to produce famous Transitionables.
 Renderable animations will support animation functions or Transitionables.
 When given an animation function, default options will be used.

 ```js
 var spring = require('animation-spring');